rschmehl/vplot3d/README.md

 ### Configuration and import

 In a first optional step, folders for additional user data and user overrides of configuration settings are defined.
-Examples for user data are files with point coordinates of discretized 2D-shapes, or surface meshes.
+Examples for user data are nodal coordinate listings of polygons or surface meshes.
+Configuration settings are specified in a `vplot3d.yaml` file.

 ```
-# Setting the folder location for shared data and local configuration file (vplot3d.yaml)
+# Locations of additional user data and user overrides of configuration setting
 dat_path = Path.cwd().parent / 'data'
 os.environ['CONF_PATH'] = str(dat_path)
 from vplot3d.vplot3d import init_view, Point, Vector, save_svg_tex
 ```

+> [!IMPORTANT]
+> Import `vplot3d` after setting the environment variable `CONF_PATH`.

 If the environment variable `CONF_PATH` is set, `vplot3d` will read configuration setting from a mandatory file `vplot3d.yaml` in this folder.
 These user settings will override settings defined in the package configuration file `config/vplot3d.yaml`.
 If `CONF_PATH` is not set, `vplot3d` will try to read `vplot3d.yaml` from the current working directory.

-> [!IMPORTANT]
-> Import `vplot3d` after setting the environment variable `CONF_PATH`.

 ### Initializing the SVG canvas and the perspective